 Stripe Payment allows you to use one solution to add any international and local payment methods through a single API.
 Here are some examples of how you can use it.

 #2.
 Say, you want to provide your customers with credit card data autofill.
 There are two options, how you can do it.
 You can allow customers to save credit card data on Stripe servers.
-For this, go to Stores>Configuration>Payment methods>Other Payment Methods>Stripe by Amasty and set Ask the customer in the Save Customer Cards graph:
+For this, go to Stores>Configuration>Payment methods>Other Payment Methods>Stripe by Amasty and set Ask the customer in the Save Customer Cards graph.
+Or our module can request payment info from the browser.

 #3.
 Have you ever get the situation, when a customer wants to buy 5 items and you have only 3 of them in stock?
 Stripe Payment helps you manage this problem with partial invoicing.
 Go to Sales>Orders and choose the needed order.
 Click on the Invoice button in the top menu, then scroll to Items to Invoice: